-I know that we want this utopian ideal internet where it never matters what race, gender or nationality a person is and I think we are getting close to that.
-When I’m reading on the internet, rarely ever think about or even want to know whether the person who did the writing a man or woman, black or white, it just doesn’t matter and I think most people can agree with that.
+We want a utopian and ideal Internet where it never matters what race, gender, or nationality a person is.
+I think we are getting closer to that actually happening.
+When I’m reading on the internet, rarely do I ever want to know details about the author such as their race or gender.
+It just doesn’t matter and I think most people can agree with that.

 But!
-Of course there is a but.
-I think things that generally people are casual about in real life can be very decisive and almost aggressive about on the internet.
-I think the perceived notion that people have about others on the internet being far away gives them, in their mind, a license to say whatever they want.
-I would have to say in my about 15 years of using the internet, some of the most hateful, insulting and rude things I’ve heard and read other people saying to one another were on the internet.
+Of course, there is a but.
+There are many things that people act casually towards in real life.
+But act divisive and aggressive on the internet.
+I think people assume that others on the internet are far away.
+And this gives them, in their mind, a license to say whatever they want to each other.
+Some of the most hateful, insulting, and rude things I’ve heard and read were people commenting to each other on the internet.

 So this is my perspective and I could be wrong.
 In life, we have many divisions, religion, race, location, income level, etc. Those things don’t matter as much on the internet, but online you find division among almost every single topic.
 Like what social network do you belong to.
 What type of internet browser are you using.
 What car you drive.
 Have you been to automobile forums?
 You will find some serious hate.
 You will read things people would never say in real life to someone because of the car they drive.